Find Cheap Auto Insurance Quotes in Your Area

 Is proof of insurance necessary to register a vehicle?

 Most states require you to get car insurance first before you can register your car.
 Even in states that don't, you'll still need a car insurance policy with minimum coverage before you can drive in that state.

 |Georgia||Before Registration||Yes — Certain Counties|

 New Hampshire is the only state that does not require liability insurance to operate a car.
-However, New Hampshire does require proof of financial responsibility, which means that drivers must prove they could cover the cost of an accident if they cause one.
-Most NH drivers achieve this by purchasing liability insurance anyway.
+However, the state does require proof of financial responsibility, which means that drivers must prove they could cover the cost of an accident if they cause one.
+Most New Hampshire drivers achieve this by purchasing liability insurance anyway.
 See the table below to find out when your state requires proof of insurance.

 Driving without insurance is a misdemeanor offense that can lead to fines and even jail sentences in repeat cases.
 If you let your insurance policy lapse, your registration will eventually be suspended.
-In some states, this depends on being caught with expired insurance, such as when you're pulled over for speeding.
+In some states, this occurs if you're caught with expired insurance, such as when you're pulled over for speeding.
 In states with an electronic filing system, your insurance provider will alert your state's DMV as soon as your policy has lapsed, and you'll receive a notice to renew your insurance in order to maintain registration.